AMgrade/laravel-heimdall/README.md

 php artisan vendor:publish --provider="\AMgrade\Heimdall\ServiceProvider"
 ```

-Then open the `config/heimdall.php` and configure a list of emails, regular expressions or domains against which will be checked the email.
+Then open the `config/heimdall.php` and configure a list of emails, regular expressions, or domains against which the email will be checked.

 ## Usage

-You have two options to use this package: observer or/and validation rule.
+You have two options to use this package: observer or/and a validation rule.

 Observer prevents the creating/updating of enumerated models in `heimdall.php` config file.

 If you want to use the validation rule, just add `heimdall` validation rule to the field which should be validated, for example `'email' => ['heimdall']`.

-Available options in a `heimdall` validation rule: `full`, `domain` and `regexp`, `all` - combination of these three rules.
+Available options in a `heimdall` validation rule: `full`, `domain`, `regexp`, and `all` - a combination of these three rules.

 Validation rule usage: `heimdall:domain`, `heimdall:domain,regexp`.